**NYS Aid COVID-19 Updates**

 - TAP is awarded for the academic year, but is certified every semester based on the successful completion of the prior semester’s requirements, including completed credit hours and GPA.
 Additionally, you must enroll in a minimum of 12 credits that are ALL applicable to your degree requirements or declared major.

 - Every semester, if awarded, an actual TAP will show as a credit on the bill, viewable on QuikPay.
 However, in order for the TAP funds to pay, your eligibility must be certified by the institution every semester.
-This typically occurs around the 5th week of classes.

 - If your TAP is not certified, you will be notified.
 You will also no longer receive credit on your bill for TAP, which may create an account balance.
 If you have questions regarding why you were decertified, please contact our office.
 Otherwise, you will have to contact Student Accounts to resolve any outstanding account balance that may have resulted.